Arrondissement 1, attractions of its districts

 Another attraction of the first arrondissement of Paris is Palais-Royal, where you can find out a lot about France history and Paris history.
 In the same arrondissement, you can visit Bourse du Commerce et de l’Industrie and la Banque de France.

 If you are charmed by churches, you have to know that this arrondissement includes the Notre-Dame de l’Assomption and the Sainte-Chapelle ones!

 Arrondissement 1, the most important streets and metro stations

 If you are in arrondissement 1 and you love walking in the main streets, take note of these names: rue Etienne Marcel, rue du Louvre, rue Montmartre, avenue de l’Opéra, rue du Punt Neuf, rue de Rivoli, rue Rambuteau.
 Remember that Etienne Marcel and Rambuteau are metro stations too.

-Other metro stations that are very useful when visiting this arrondissement are Tuilleries and Pyramides.
+Other metro stations that are very useful when visiting this arrondissement are Tuileries and Pyramides.

-If, just like me, you love shopping, go in rue de Rivoli.
+If, just like me, you love shopping, go to rue de Rivoli.
 It is full of boutiques and shops where you can buy something very special.

 Don’t get lost!
 Remember that the districts of the first arrondissement of Paris are Saint-Germain-l’Auxerrois, des Halles, Palais-Royal and the one of Place-Vendome.